-In your Genesis teaching, you taught that the Nephilim in chapter 6 all died in the Flood, but the ten spies claimed to see Nephilim in the land after the Exodus.
+In your Genesis teaching, you taught that the Nephilim in Chapter 6 all died in the Flood, but the ten spies claimed to see Nephilim in the land after the Exodus.
 How could the spies have seen Nephilim in Canaan if they all died in the flood?

 In v.32 scripture says the sons of Israel give a "bad report."
 The word for bad in Hebrew is dibbah, which literally translates as defamation or slander.
 You can find the same Hebrew word used Psalms 31:13 and in Proverbs 10:18.
 Slander is a lie intended to harm, and this is what the spies delivered.
-Therefore, Scripture testifies that the spies were slandering (lying) when they reported what they saw in the land.

 You may also be interested in the following question: How did fallen angels and humans produce Nephilim?